mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 `lineFold` works like this: you give it space consumer that accepts newlines and it gives you special space consumer that you can use in callback to consume space between elements of line fold.
-Important thing here is that you should use normal space consumer at the end of line fold or your fold will have no end.
+An important thing here is that you should use normal space consumer at the end of line fold or your fold will have no end.